econnet/econ/motivation.rst

 - If employees voluntarily or involuntarily leave a company they helped build, they loses the `value of the company`_, especially its market position.
   The `owner`_ role protects against such losses.

+- An argument for a `labor market`_ sometimes is the risk.
+  But employees are exposed to more risk on the `labor market`_, than the owners off a company in the product market.
+  Owners can calculate and limit their risk (e.g. `LLC`_).
+  Employees have the product market risk, because they get dismissed on product failure, but in addition there is the risk from the arbitrariness of the boss and all the disadvantages listed here.

 `Employment`_ is a cooperation with only a few winners and many losers.
 If you take a job, the employer wins, you lose.